daudix/daudix.one/content/blog/not-that-latitude/index.md

 One brand new thing for me was the trackpoint.
 This thing was so weird and confusing at first, but I slowly started to get it.
 It's super useful in Blender and, to my surprise, Portal 2 :3

 All these little things made my mood better and I no longer regretted the purchase.
-Sure, the screen wasn't the one I wanted, sleep on closed lid doesn't work since apparently the bezel was replaced and the magnet in it is absent and there's no "Dell" typed on it, but it's not critical.
+Sure, the screen wasn't the one I wanted, sleep on closed lid doesn't work since apparently the bezel was replaced and the magnet in it is absent and there's no "Dell" typed on it, soft touch plastic collects all the dust and fingerprints by just looking at it and is constantly sticky no matter what you do, but it's not critical.

 ## Conclusion